 Due to high demand for English online maternity courses:

-We hope this has given you enough information about the strict measures.
-You can always call the office or give us an email with question(s).
-Thank you again for understanding the measures that we all need to take to minimize the spread of the corona virus.
+We hope this has given you enough information about the measures.
+You can always call the office or send us an email with question(s).

 Eindhoven Noord - Pisanostraat 4